SMI/SmiServices/docs/RELEASING.md

 The process is similar to above, except:

 -   The branch name should be `hotfix/v...`
--   The commit message should be "Start hotfix branch for v1.2.3"
 -   The PR should be titled `Hotfix <version>`

 <!-- Links -->